-The operating budget for the Barrie RIAT is prescribed according to the formula of the Ontario Ministry of Education through the Grant for Student Needs (GSN) and is equivalent to approximately \$600,000 for the year 2023-2024.
+The operating budget for the Barrie RIAT to provide services for all nine school boards is prescribed according to the formula of the Ontario Ministry of Education Core Education Funding and is equivalent to approximately \$600,000 for the year 2024-2025.
 Of this amount, \$120,000 is earmarked for third party consultants/contractors to assist with audit projects or to provide expertise that is not feasible to maintain through full-time staffing.